hurwitzlab/biosystems-analytics-2020/GIT.md

 Whenever you need to get updates from the HurwitzLab version of the repo, e.g.,to get the latest assignments, you will execute `git pull upstream master` in your local repository.
 This will "pull" any changes from the HurwitzLab repo into your fork.

+## Pulling from the course repo (upstream)

 As I will be updating the repo from which you are pulling, `git pull` will often tell that changes from the remote repository need to be "merged" into your repo.
+If you have local changes that will conflict with the remote changes, Git will recommend you `commit` or `stash` your local changes.

+To commit them, use `git commit -m "commit message here"`.
+This will save your changes into your local index.
+Files can then be merged with the remote changes.
 You will be placed into an editor with a default message about how you are merging the remote changes.
 If this editor is `vim`, then you can type `EscZZ` to save the default message and quit the editor.